13 Best Cyberpunk TV Shows to Watch Right Now

 • IMDb ratings: 7.9

-This is one of the best cyberpunk tv shows.
+This is one of the best cyberpunk TV shows.
 Ergo Proxy could be the answer if you’re looking for a more intellectual cyberpunk anime than Ghost in the Shell.

 Like other cyberpunk media featuring robots, Ergo Proxy plays with the idea of machine self-awareness and humanization.